 Auth0 offers Passwordless login which is both secure and fast.
 It uses email or SMS to authenticate customers and moves them quickly into the site.
 By clicking on a magic link, users can fly past the login panel to enter the site.
 It's more intuitive and secure than a wall of login options all leading to different sites.

 Customers Will Leave if Logging On Requires Too Many Steps

 When you try to log into Starwood Preferred Guests' Guest Loyalty Program via multiple devices you have to answer annoying security questions.

 Banks and credit cards often have lengthy login processes in order to authenticate users.
 They'll also ask security questions or require extra passwords.
-And while security is important for these services, there are more customer-centric ways of providing a secure login.
+And while security is important for these services, there are more customer-centric ways of providing a secure login and digestible user interface.

 Single Sign On (SSO), for example, automatically links logins through federated identity so users can log in from multiple devices and across different domains.
 Federated identity provides a single access pathway across multiple systems through a variety of enterprise sources.
 SSO authenticates and authorizes users so they can enter the site quickly without having to deal with a series of security questions while still keeping the process safe from hacking.